sympa18/AZ-500-Azure-Security/2020/Instructions/Labs/LAB_10_KeyVaultImplementingSecureDatabysettingupAlwaysEncrypted.md

+---
+lab:
-# Module 3 - Lab 01: Key Vault (Implementing Secure Data by setting up Always Encrypted)
+    title: '10 - Key Vault (Implementing Secure Data by setting up Always Encrypted)'

-**Scenario**

-This module includes the following tasks:

- - Azure confidential computing
+    module: 'Module 03 - Secure data and applications'
+---

- - Azure Azure Key Vault
+# Lab 10 - Key Vault (Implementing Secure Data by setting up Always Encrypted)

-## Exercise 1: Introduction to Azure Key Vault

-**Scenario**
+# Student lab manual

+## Lab scenario

+Contoso has a new application that has a compliance requirement for the data to be encrypted at all times, at rest in transit and in use.
+Furthermore they also need to ensure that they keep any and all secrets, and certificates in a secure location.

 In this lab, you will get started with Azure Key Vault to create a hardened container (a vault) in Azure, to store and manage cryptographic keys and secrets in Azure.
 First you will use Azure PowerShell.
 Then you will store a password as a secret that could then be used with an Azure application.

+## Objectives

+Contoso would like to create proof of concept appplication that makes use of Always encrypted in SQL.
+They would like to ensure that they store and secrets, certificates and keys in Azure Key Vault where possible.
+They would also like to combine this with some of the advantages in Azure app registration to improve the security posture of the application.

+In this lab, you will:

++ Deploy an Azure Key Vault
++ Add a secret to Azure Key Vault
++ Enable a client application
++ Use Key Vault to Encrypt Data with Azure SQL Database

+## Instructions

+### Exercise 1

+#### Task 1: xxx

+## Exercise 1: Introduction to Azure Key Vault

 ### Task 1: Download SQL Server Management Studio